ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

     **Note**: The built-in rule package that contains the built-in sensitive information types is named Microsoft Rule Package.
 The rule package that contains the custom sensitive information types that you created in the Security & Compliance Center UI is named Microsoft.SCCManaged.CustomRulePack.

-2. Use the following syntax to store the custom rule package to a variable:
+2. Use the [Get-DlpSensitiveInformationTypeRulePackage](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-dlp/get-dlpsensitiveinformationtyperulepackage?view=exchange-ps) cmdlet to store the custom rule package to a variable:

     ```
     $rulepak = Get-DlpSensitiveInformationTypeRulePackage -Identity "RulePackageName"
     ```

-   For example, if the name of the rule package is "Employee ID Custom Rule Pack", run the following command:
+   For example, if the name of the rule package is "Employee ID Custom Rule Pack", run the following cmdlet:

     ```
     $rulepak = Get-DlpSensitiveInformationTypeRulePackage -Identity "Employee ID Custom Rule Pack"
     ```

-3. Use the following syntax to export the custom rule package to an XML file:
+3. Use the [Set-Content](https://docs.microsoft.com/powershell/module/microsoft.powershell.management/set-content?view=powershell-6) cmdlet to export the custom rule package to an XML file:

     ```
     Set-Content -Path "XMLFileAndPath" -Encoding Byte -Value $rulepak.SerializedClassificationRuleCollection